 Blended and Braided Funding

-Blended funding is often accomplished when fundraising is carried out across multiple funders.
-Blended and braided funding strategies can also involve multiple organizations joining together to implement a common program or goal.
-Blended funding is sometimes instigated by funders collaborating to fund common goals.
+How is blended and braided funding carried out?
+In some cases, an organization will plan to meet a specific goal or objective by raising funds from multiple sources, with each aware of the blended funding approach.
+Blended and braided funding strategies can also involve multiple organizations joining together to implement a common program or goal, bringing different funding sources to the table.
+Blended funding is sometimes instigated by funders collaborating to fund common goals (collaborative funding models).